 So, there are some differences, but what do they mean in reality.
 Let me show you.

 Sure, there are some feature differences between these two packs, but the biggest one is volume.
 This could be the main decider for you in the end.
-There is 7L difference which is quite a lot and could mean the difference between taking some extra food, a jacket or camera (or not).
+There is a 7L difference which is quite a lot and could mean the difference between taking some extra food, a jacket, or a camera (or not).

 Of course, if you are after the lightest/smallest because you know you are going "ultralight" for your day hike or run/ride, then the Daylite is way better.
 It will save you 3.8 oz.